karatelabs/karate/README.md

 between `#(` and `)` - it will be evaluated as a JavaScript expression.
 And any variables which are alive in the context can be used in this expression.

-This comes in useful in some cases - and side-steps having to use JavaScript functions or JSON-Path expressions to manipulate JSON.
+This comes in useful in some cases - and avoids needing to use JavaScript functions or JSON-Path expressions to [manipulate JSON](#set).
 So you get the best of both worlds: the elegance of JSON to express complex nested data - while at the same time being able to dynamically plug values (that could be also JSON trees) into a JSON 'template'.

-The [GraphQL / RegEx Replacement example](#graphql--regex-replacement-example) also includes usage of 'embedded expressions'.
+The [GraphQL / RegEx Replacement example](#graphql--regex-replacement-example) also demonstrates the usage of 'embedded expressions', e.g. `'#(query)'`.

-#### Multi-Line Expressions
+### Multi-Line Expressions
 The keywords [`def`](#def), [`set`](#set), [`match`](#match) and [`request`](#request) take multi-line input as
 the last argument.
 This is useful when you want to express a one-off lengthy snippet of text in-line, without having to split it out into a separate [file](#reading-files).
 Here are some examples: